jordan-wei-taylor/genolearn/docs/usage/overview.md

-    identifier          : identifier column in input metadata target              : target column in input metadata group               : group column in input metadata train group values* : group values to assign as training data [if group  = None] test group values * : group values to assign as testing data  [if group  = None] proportion train    : proportion of data to assign as train   [if group != None]
+    identifier          : identifier column in input metadata target              : target column in input metadata group               : group column in input metadata train group values* : group values to assign as train data       [if group  = None] val group values *  : group values to assign as validation data  [if group  = None] proportion train    : proportion of data to assign as train      [if group != None]

-The user should leave the ``group`` value as ``None`` if they want to randomly assign their data as train and test (this is standard practice in the Data Science community).
-If the user has defined their own groupings of the data points, they should specify the group column and state which (non-overlapping) group values belong to the train and test datasets.
+The user should leave the ``group`` value as ``None`` if they want to randomly assign their data as train / validation (this is standard practice in the Data Science community).
+If the user has defined their own groupings of the data points, they should specify the group column and state which (non-overlapping) group values belong to the train and validation datasets.

 .. note::